-onto to the straight and narrow, and he signed a contract with Music City giant Curb.
-The label issued
+onto to the straight and narrow, and in 1996 he signed a contract with Music City giant Curb.
+The label issued Three Hanks: Men with Broken Hearts

 could wow a crowd with a spot-on set of gorgeous country balladry and spirited honky tonk.
 But III